 The Company has entered into agreements and maintains plans that may require the Company to make payments and/or provide benefits to our named executive officers in the event of termination of employment or a change in control.
-The paragraphs below summarize the material terms of such agreements with our named executive officers, including Mr. Peyron, our former Group Vice President Legal Affairs and General Counsel, Mr. Wallin, our Chief Financial Officer and Group Vice President, Finance, and Mr. Chang, our President, Passive Safety.
-However, Mr. Peyron separated from the Company effective November 16, 2015, and Messrs.
-Wallin and Chang will separate from the Company effective no later than July 31, 2016 and prior to the end of June 2016, respectively.
+The paragraphs below summarize the material terms of such agreements with our named executive officers, including Mr. Wallin, our former Chief Financial Officer, Mr. Melzer, our former President, Electronics, and Mr. Nilsson, our former President, Autoliv Europe.
+However, Mr. Wallin separated from the Company effective as of May 31, 2016, Mr. Nilsson separated from the Company effective as of May 19, 2016, and Mr. Melzer separated from the Company effective October 1, 2016.
 Following their separation with the Company, Messrs.
-Peyron, Wallin and Chang will not be entitled to the benefits provided in the employment agreement and severance agreement, except as disclosed below.
+Wallin, Melzer and Nilsson will not be entitled to the benefits provided in the employment agreement and severance agreement, except as disclosed below.
 A summary of the separation agreements with Messrs.
-Peyron and Wallin may be found later in this section.
-As of the date of this Proxy Statement, the Company has not entered into a separation agreement with Mr. Chang.
+Wallin, Melzer and Nilsson may be found later in this section.

 Employment Agreements.
 The Company has an employment agreement with each of our named executive officers.
-The employment agreements obligate the Company to provide 18 months' notice of termination of employment for each of the named executive officers other than Mr.Sjöbring and Mr.Peyron, who are entitled to 6 months' notice of termination (unless either Messrs.
-Fredin, Chang, Peyron or Sjöbring is terminated for "cause," in which case termination would be effective immediately), as well as certain severance payments.
+The employment agreements obligate the Company to provide 6 months' notice of termination of employment for each of the named executive officers other than Messrs.
+Carlson, Wallin and Fredin, who are entitled to 18 months' notice of termination (unless either Messrs.
+Backman, Bratt, Fredin, Sjöbring, Melzer and Nilsson, is terminated for "cause," in which case termination would be effective immediately), as well as certain severance payments.
 Each of the named executive officers must provide the Company with 6 months' notice of resignation, with the exception of Mr. Carlson, who must provide the Company with 12 months' notice of resignation.
 The employment agreements automatically terminate on the last day of the month before Messrs.
-Chang's, Fredin's, Sjöbring's and Peyron's 65th birthday, and before Messrs.
-Carlson's and Wallin's 60th birthday.
+Backman's, Bratt's, Fredin's, Sjöbring's and Nilsson's 65th birthday, before Messrs.
+Carlson's and Wallin's 65th birthday (or, unless otherwise agreed by the Company and the executive, on the last day of the month before his 60th birthday), and before the statutory retirement age for Mr. Melzer.

 Except as provided below, following the executive's termination of employment, each of the named executive officers are prohibited from competing with the Company for a period of 12 months.
 Such noncompetition covenant does not apply in the event that (i) the Company terminates Messrs.
 Carlson's or Wallin's employment for any reason other than by reason of the executive's breach of the agreement or Messrs.
-Chang's, Fredin's, Peyron's and Sjöbring's employment for any reason other than for Cause, or (ii) Messrs.
-Carlson, Wallin terminate employment due to the Company's breach of the agreement or Messrs.
-Chang, Fredin, Peyron or Sjöbring resign for Good Reason.
+Backman's, Bratt's, Fredin's, Sjöbring's, Melzer's and Nilsson's employment for any reason other than for Cause, or (ii) Messrs.
+Carlson or Wallin terminates employment due to the Company's breach of the agreement or Messrs.
+Backman, Bratt, Fredin, Sjöbring, Melzer or Nilsson resigns for Good Reason.
 In consideration for such noncompetition covenant, the Company is obligated to make up to 12 monthly payments equal to the difference between the executive's monthly gross salary as of the date of his employment termination and any lower salary earned by the executive in any new employment, if any.
 The aggregate monthly payments are limited to a maximum of 60% of the gross salary earned as of the date of his employment termination, and the Company will cease making payments once such aggregate amount has been reached.
 The Company is not obligated to make such payments if the executive's employment terminates due to his retirement.